DragAPart: Learning a Part-Level Motion Prior for Articulated Objects: The Dataset

 \paragraph{Animating the Assets.}

 The annotation of each object contains its kinematic tree structure, where nodes are rigid parts and edges are joints (fixed or not).
 Our goal is to sample a diversity of starting and ending states (before and after drag) of the different parts, including cases in which only a subset of parts move.
 We generate with equal probability two kinds of animations.
-In the first, some parts are fixed and locked to their ``closed'' or ``rest'' state, whereas the other parts transition continuously between two extreme states (\eg, a drawer fully closed or fully open, \cref{fig:dataset} right).
-The second kind is similar, but the stationary parts are set to a random state, and the moving parts transition between two randomly selected states (\cref{fig:dataset} left).
-This is further detailed in \cref{sec:supp-dataset}.
+In the first, some joints are fixed and locked to their ``closed'' or ``rest'' state, whereas the other joints transition continuously between two extreme states (\eg, a drawer fully closed or fully open, \cref{fig:dataset} right).
+The second kind is similar, but the stationary joints are set to a random state, and the moving joints transition between two randomly selected states (\cref{fig:dataset} left).
+This is further detailed in the sup.~mat.

 \paragraph{Generating the Drags.}